Why Schools Are Adopting Chatbots in 2026

 FERPA (Family Educational Rights and Privacy Act)

 FERPA protects student education records.
+The U.S. Department of Education provides detailed guidance on FERPA compliance requirements for educational technology vendors.
 Any chatbot that accesses or discusses student-specific information (grades, attendance, disciplinary records) must comply with FERPA requirements:

 - Authentication required before sharing student-specific data.
 The chatbot must verify parent/guardian identity through secure login, not just a name match.